Week-by-week guide to pregnancy

 Try different positions.
 Rock on a birth ball, or put your arms around your partner's neck and lean on them.
 Just keep moving!

-Have a warm bath or shower – it's a tried and tested method of pain relief that's thought to date back thousands of years to the ancient Egyptian times.
-Paintings appear to show women giving birth in water, and steam being used to help the delivery.
+Have a warm bath or shower – it's a tried and tested method of pain relief that's thought to date back thousands of years.

 Focus on breathing.
 You can practise your breathing techniques now.
 Take deep breaths in through your nose and out through your mouth.
 Keep your jaw relaxed.